With Voices True

 With Voices True is meant to preserve the experience of race in a particular place.
 It is to Notre Dame students and alumni, faculty, and staff that we look for our stories – stories that may relate events on campus, or may reflect the feelings and reactions of those at Notre Dame to distant events.

-It is our hope that by listening to one another, we begin to discover a new generation of solutions.
+It is our hope that by listening to one another, we develop a deeper sense of solidarity and community.
 Sharing the misunderstanding, fear, joy, and grace that accompany race relations is essential to this mission.
 We invite Notre Dame students, faculty, and staff, present and past, to share their stories.
 Please contact us through the form below to express your interest in participating.

 Please note that "With Voices True" is not an anonymous archive.